 You can do the transfer process with an Android app, iPhone, or from the internet.
-No matter which option you choose, in the background, all of your stuff will transferred over, and you’ll be able to listen to YouTube Music and use the app as usual.
+No matter which option you choose, all of your stuff will transferred over in the background, and you’ll be able to listen to YouTube Music and use the app as usual.

 With an iPhone or Android Smartphone

 For mobile devices, the procedure is the same regardless of whether you are using iOS or Android.

 - Please ensure you have the latest version of YouTube Music downloaded on Google Play or the App Store.

 - Open the YouTube Music app.
 You will get a YouTube Music Premium pop-up advertisement.
 Just ignore it for now.

 - On the home screen, you should see a message that says, “Transfer your Play Music Library.”
 If you go to the app settings, you will also notice a new “Transfer from Google Play Music” option, which is the second way to start the process.
 If you cannot find any of these methods, Google may not have turned on the transfer functionality to your account yet, so keep checking.